anhkhoa706/python-for-dl-homework/week06/README.md

-# Homework: Improve CNN Model with TensorBoard (EMNIST, MNIST, FashionMNIST, KMNIST)
+# Improve CNN Model with TensorBoard (EMNIST, MNIST, FashionMNIST, KMNIST)

 This repository contains multiple neural network models to classify handwritten digits and characters using PyTorch and visualize performance using TensorBoard.